-3.5.2 Resource Additions for a BPA Insufficiency Notice
+3.5.3 Resource Additions for a BPA Insufficiency Notice

-If BPA provides «Customer Name» a notice of insufficiency and reduces its purchase obligation, in accordance with section 23.2, then «Customer Name» may add Dedicated Resources to replace amounts of Firm Requirements Power BPA will not be providing due to insufficiency.
+If BPA provides «Customer Name» a notice of insufficiency and reduces its purchase obligation, in accordance with section 20.2, then «Customer Name» may temporarily add Dedicated Resources to replace amounts of Firm Requirements Power BPA will not be providing due to insufficiency.
 The Parties shall revise Exhibit A to reflect such additions.

-3.5.3 Decrements for 9(c) Export
+3.5.4 Decrements for 9(c) Export

-If BPA determines, in accordance with section 23.6, that an export of a Specified Resource listed in section 2 of Exhibit A requires a reduction in the amount of Firm Requirements Power BPA sells «Customer Name» then BPA shall notify «Customer Name» of the amount and duration of the reduction in «Customer Name»’s Firm Requirements Power purchases from BPA.
-Within 20 days of such notification «Customer Name» may add a Specified Resource to section 2 of Exhibit A in the amount of such decrement.
-If «Customer Name» does not add a Specified Resource to meet such decrement, then within 30 days of such notification BPA shall add Unspecified Resource Amounts to section 3.2 of Exhibit A in the amount and for the duration of such decrement.
+If BPA determines, in accordance with section 20.6, that an export of a Specified Resource listed in section 2 of Exhibit A requires a reduction in the amount of Firm Requirements Power BPA sells «Customer Name» then BPA shall notify «Customer Name» of the amount and duration of the reduction in «Customer Name»’s Firm Requirements Power purchases from BPA.
+Within 20 calendar days of such notification «Customer Name» may temporarily add a Specified Resource to section 2 of Exhibit A in the amount and for the duration of such decrement.
+If «Customer Name» does not add a Specified Resource to meet such decrement, then within 30 calendar days of such notification BPA shall add Committed Power Purchase Amounts to section 3.2 of Exhibit A in the amount and for the duration of such decrement.

-3.5.4 Temporary Resource Removal
+3.5.5 Temporary Resource Removal

-By September 15, 2011, and by September 15 of each Fiscal Year thereafter, BPA shall revise «Customer Name»’s Dedicated Resource amounts listed in the tables of Exhibit A consistent with «Customer Name»’s resource removal elections made in accordance with section 10.
+BPA shall revise «Customer Name»’s Dedicated Resource amounts listed in the tables of Exhibit A: (1) consistent with «Customer Name»’s resource removal elections made in accordance with section 10, and (2) by March 31 following such elections.

-3.5.5 Permanent Discontinuance of Resources
+3.5.6 Permanent Discontinuance of Resources

 «Customer Name» may permanently remove a Specified Resource listed in section 2 of Exhibit A, consistent with the 5(b)/9(c) Policy on statutory discontinuance for permanent removal.
 If BPA makes a determination that «Customer Name»’s Specified Resource has met BPA’s standards for a permanent removal, then BPA shall revise Exhibit A accordingly.
-If «Customer Name» does not replace such resource with another Dedicated Resource, then «Customer Name»’s additional Firm Requirements Power purchases under this Agreement, as a result of such a resource removal, may be subject to additional rates or charges as established in the Wholesale Power Rate Schedules and GRSPs.
+If «Customer Name» does not replace such resource with another Dedicated Resource, then «Customer Name»’s additional Firm Requirements Power purchases under this Agreement, as a result of such a resource removal, shall be subject to the applicable rates or charges as established in the Wholesale Power Rate Schedules and GRSPs.

-3.5.6 Resource Additions for Annexed Loads
+3.5.7 Resource Additions for Annexed Loads

-If «Customer Name» acquires an Annexed Load after the Effective Date, «Customer Name» shall add Dedicated Resources to Exhibit A to serve amounts of such load for which «Customer Name» did not receive a CHWM addition pursuant to section 1.2.2 of Exhibit B. «Customer Name» shall serve such load with Dedicated Resources for the remainder of the Purchase Period during which «Customer Name» acquires such load. «Customer Name» may only purchase Firm Requirements Power at Tier 2 Rates to serve such Annexed Load amounts, if «Customer Name» has provided BPA with its election by a Notice Deadline for such power purchase at Tier 2 during the corresponding Purchase Period.
+If «Customer Name» acquires an Annexed Load after the Effective Date, «Customer Name» shall add Dedicated Resources to Exhibit A to serve amounts of such load for which «Customer Name» did not receive a CHWM addition pursuant to section 1.2.2 of Exhibit B. «Customer Name» shall serve such load with Dedicated Resources for the remainder of the Rate Period during which «Customer Name» acquires such load.
+For all Rate Periods after the Rate Period when «Customer Name» acquires an Annexed Load, «Customer Name» shall serve such load pursuant to «Customer Name»’s elections and either (1) apply Dedicated Resources or (2) purchase Firm Requirements Power at the applicable rates or charges as established in the Wholesale Power Rate Schedules and GRSPs.

 END BLOCK and SLICE/BLOCK templates.